Columbian mammoth: Distribution and habitat

-Columbian mammoths inhabited the southern half of North America, ranging from the northern United States across Mexico as far south as Costa Rica.
-One Costa Rican specimen, a molar, was reported in 1963, but has since been lost.
+Columbian mammoths inhabited much of North America, ranging from southern Canada to Central America (where it was largely confined to the vicinity of the Pacific coast), with its southernmost record being in northern Costa Rica.
 The environment in these areas may have had more varied habitats than those inhabited by woolly mammoths in the north (the mammoth steppe).
 Some areas were covered by grasses, herbaceous plants, trees, and shrubs; their composition varied from region to region, and included grassland, savanna, and aspen parkland habitats.
 Wooded areas also occurred; although mammoths would not have preferred forests, clearings in them could provide the animals with grasses and herbs.

-The Columbian mammoth shared its habitat with other now-extinct Pleistocene mammals such as Glyptotherium, Smilodon, ground sloths, Camelops, mastodons, horses, and bison.
+The Columbian mammoth shared its habitat with other now-extinct Pleistocene mammals such as Glyptotherium, the sabertooth cat Smilodon, ground sloths, the camel Camelops, mastodons, horses, and bison.
 It did not live in Arctic Canada or Alaska, which was inhabited by woolly mammoths.
 Fossils of woolly and Columbian mammoths have been found in the same place in a few areas of North America where their ranges overlapped, including the Hot Springs Site.
 Whether the two species were sympatric and lived there simultaneously, or if the woolly mammoths entered southern areas when Columbian mammoth populations were absent is unknown.
-The Columbian mammoth coexisted with the other extinct proboscideans Stegomastodon mirificus and Cuvieronius tropicus at sites in Texas and New Mexico during the early Irvingtonian.
+The arrival of the Columbian mammoth in North America is thought to have resulted in the extinction of the grazing gomphothere (a relative of elephantids and mastodons) Stegomastodon around 1.2 million years ago, as a result of competitive exclusion as a result of the greater grazing efficiency of Columbian mammoths, with competition with mammoths also suggested to be a reason for the contraction of the northern part of the range, including most of its presence in the United States, of the generalist gomphothere Cuvieronius.